dream of red mansion cover

 Adapting a beloved novel with a 250-year-old fanbase was always going to be a thankless task.
 However, according to director Hu Mei, “AI-generated one-star reviews” and the cyberbullying of actors in her new film The Dream of the Red Chamber have gotten so out of hand that she has asked lawyers to step in.

-Released in August, Hu’s film is the latest adaptation of the classic Chinese novel Dream of the Red Chamber (《红楼梦》, also known as A Dream of Red Mansions and The Story of the Stone).
+Released in August, Hu’s film is the latest adaptation of the classic Chinese novel Dream of the Red Chamber (《红楼梦》, also known as A Dream of Red Mansions and The Story of the Stone), to flop.
 Critics attacked it as soon as it hit the screens.
 Among the criticisms was the director’s choice to compress an epic novel—which includes hundreds of characters and countless subplots focused on politics, morality, and mysticism—into the love story between the characters Jia Baoyu and Lin Daiyu, as well as other deviations of characterization, dialogue, and plot.

 Biography of Cao Xueqin, book turned into dream of red mansion films